derkonzert/dk3/README.md

 #### UI Components

 All UI components are part of the `@dk3/ui` package, and are documented using [docz](https://www.docz.site/).
-A (for now not automatically) deployed version can be found here: [https://ui.dk3.tech](https://ui.dk3.tech).
+The current version is always deployed to [https://stage.dk3.tech/ui/](https://stage.dk3.tech/ui/).